Kavin-Ec/AI-Driven-Email-Outreach-System/README.md

 To activate the venv(meta llama):
 1)cd project
-2) first start the serve in LM Studio 3).\llama\Scripts\Activate.ps1 ( both in frontend and backend)
+2) first start the server(Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf - model) in LM Studio 3).\llama\Scripts\Activate.ps1 ( both in frontend and backend)

 To run the backend: